psnider30/nba-draft-2017/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/nba_draft_2017.
+Bug reports and pull requests are welcome on GitHub at https://github.com/psnider30/nba_draft_2017.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 ## License